 Former Oregon Liquor Control Commission (OLCC) director Steve Marks led the agency for almost a decade but was fired in January.
 Now Marks is fighting back and claiming that Gov. Tina Kotek fired him because of the influence of a cannabis business owner.

-According to the Willamette Week, Marks recently filed tort claim notice (or a notice of claim against a specific agency to address wrongdoing and announce plans to sue) in Oregon, claiming that Rosa Cazares, CEO of La Mota, and her partner, Aaron Mitchell, who contributed to Kotek’s gubernatorial campaign, had a part in the decision that led to his firing.
+According to the Willamette Week, Marks recently filed a tort claim notice (or a notice of claim against a specific agency to address wrongdoing and announce plans to sue) in Oregon, claiming that Rosa Cazares, CEO of La Mota, and her partner, Aaron Mitchell, who contributed to Kotek’s gubernatorial campaign, had a part in the decision that led to his firing.
 “Marks was summarily forced out of office by Gov. Tina Kotek in early 2023 because Rosa Cazares, prominent owner of one of Oregon’s largest dispensary chains and an opponent of cannabis regulations, wanted him gone,” the claim states, as submitted by attorney William Gary.
 “Cazares placed herself in close orbit to the governor and to then-Secretary of State Shemia Fagan.”

 Cazares and Mitchell gave $68,000 to Kotek when she was running for governor (she took office in January).
 They also had a monthly $10,000 contract to fund Fagan—an arrangement that led to Fagan’s resignation in May.

 Willamette Week added that Kotek has denied having any partnership with Cazares and Mitchell, but Marks’ tort claim challenges that statement.
-The case also points to 2018 event where Cazares and Mitchell were accused of contributing 148 pounds of cannabis to the black market.
+The case also points to a 2018 event where Cazares and Mitchell were accused of contributing 148 pounds of cannabis to the black market.
 The case was settled from 2020, which was the same year that records show Cazares and Mitchell were contributing funds to various politicians.

 “In short, because Marks supported and carried out regulations that Cazares saw as onerous, she bought his ouster through financial graft,” the claim stated.
 “It was under Marks’ leadership that OLCC adopted and enforced the regulatory framework that Cazares sought to dismantle…Accordingly, Cazares turned her sights to removing Marks from office.”